Home » Middle East » United Arab Emirates » 18 BEST Places to Visit in the UAE

 The Sheikh Zayed Grand Mosque in Abu Dhabi

-The mosque is completely free to enter (men must wear trousers, women must be covered) and is open from 9am till 10pm.
+The mosque is completely free to enter (men must wear trousers, women must be covered) and is open from 9am to 9pm, Saturday to Thursday.
+On Fridays it closes over midday for prayers, reopening from 3pm to 9pm.

 This is where you’ll find the world’s largest handwoven carpet (with a mammoth 2.6 billion knots) and the world’s heaviest chandelier weighing in at 12 tons.
 For me, this is one of the top places to visit in Abu Dhabi.